Beaumont (SA)

 Beaumont is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Beaumont's dwelling structures, as per the latest Census, consisted of 86.1% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Beaumont stood at 50.1%, with mortgaged dwellings at 39.5% and rented ones at 10.5%.
-The median monthly mortgage repayment was $2,511, significantly higher than the Adelaide metro average of $1,863.
-The median weekly rent figure in Beaumont was $450, substantially above the national average of $375.
+Beaumont's dwelling structure, as per the latest Census, consisted of 86.1% houses and 13.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Beaumont was at 50.1%, with the rest being mortgaged (39.5%) or rented (10.5%).
+The median monthly mortgage repayment in Beaumont was $2,511, higher than Adelaide metro's average of $1,863.
+The median weekly rent figure in Beaumont was recorded at $450, compared to Adelaide metro's $375 and the national average of $320.
+Nationally, Beaumont's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing